Accounting and tax

 - Canada company incorporation can be done online if the shareholders and directors already have a Canada social security number;

-- Every Canada company must register for tax immediately after incorporation.
+- Every Canada company must obtain Corporation Income tax Account immediately after incorporation.